 The Temptation to Leap

-"So now I know my D'," Sarah said, reviewing our work from the previous session.
-"I stay quiet in leadership meetings and defer to whoever spoke last.
+"So now I know my D′," Sarah said, reviewing our work from the previous session.
+"I stay quiet in leadership meetings — that's how it shows up: I defer to whoever spoke last, and I look down at my notebook when the CEO calls my name.
 What's next — figuring out what I want instead?"

 "Exactly.
 We need to define D — where you want to go."